Skip to content

 description: Uploads a blob using manifest information

-Scaffold generates (stub, never overwritten): - def/commands.yaml — LinkML stub listing all commands with attributes
+generate definitions generates (stub, never overwritten): - def/commands.yaml — LinkML stub with one empty class per command, where you author the attributes

-Gen generates (by running linkml gen-pydantic on the authored stub): - gen_def/pydantic/commands.py — Pydantic models for all commands
+generate static generates (by running linkml gen-pydantic on the authored stub): - gen_def/pydantic/commands.py — Pydantic models for all commands, PascalCase-named (ingest_recipe_textIngestRecipeText)

 events